grove/exmeso/README.md

 ### Example code

-Here is code example that reads unsorted input from <code>input.json</code> and writes the sorted output to <code>output.json</code>.
-The input is an array of JSON objects that gets sorted by their <code>"id"</code> field.
+This code example reads unsorted input from <code>input.json</code> and writes the sorted output to <code>output.json</code>.
+The JSON input is an array of JSON objects that gets sorted by their <code>"id"</code> field.

     // Prepare input and output files
     File inputFile = new File("/tmp/input.json");